-In the coming days and weeks we will begin to share resources and ideas here for how you can continue to engage with young people in spite of social distancing measures being put in place.
+Here you will find resources and ideas here for how you can continue to engage with young people in light of constantly changing advice relating to the spread of CoViD-19

 If you have ideas and resources you would be willing to share then please do send them to email@example.com

 During this difficult time we want to find creative ways to encourage young people to pray and worship in their own homes and to engage with our church communities as much as possible.

 The latest guidance from the CofE around youth and children's work